Electron

 Mission:

 'Symphony In The Stars' is the first of two dedicated missions on Electron to deploy a single spacecraft to a 650km circular Earth orbit for a confidential commercial customer.
 A second dedicated launch on Electron to meet those same mission requirements is scheduled for launch before the end of 2025.
-A possible identity of the payload (based on the mission patch, mission name and the orbit altitude) is it being a EchoStar Lyra Block 1 S-band IoT (Internet-of-Things) communication satellite, of which 4 are planned.
+The payload has since been identified by USSF as EchoStar's Lyra-4, an EchoStar Lyra Block 1 satellite.
+It is a 4-satellite constellation that will deliver global Internet of Things (IoT), machine-to-machine (M2M) and other data services through S-band.
+EchoStar will operate the constellation from its Australian subsidiary, EchoStar Global.

 Sun-Synchronous Orbit